nyjc-computing/campus/docs/PACKAGING.md

 - **CONTRIBUTING.md** - New developer onboarding and contribution workflows
 - **subpackaging-plan.md** - Implementation roadmap and validation commands
 - **README.md** - Project overview and quick start guide

----

-*This comprehensive guide replaces and consolidates the content from `packaging-architecture.md` and `git-dependencies-guide.md`.*